 The Fund operates internationally and holds both monetary and non-monetary assets denominated in currencies other than the Australian dollar.
-Foreign exchange risk arises as the value of monetary securities denominated in other currencies fluctuates due to changes in exchange rates.
+Foreign exchange risk arises as the value of monetary securities denominated in other currencies fluctuate due to changes in exchange rates.
 The foreign exchange risk relating to non-monetary assets and liabilities is a component of price risk and not foreign exchange risk.
-However, the Investment Manager monitors the exposure of all foreign currency denominated assets and liabilities.
+However, the Investment Manager monitors the exposure of all foreign currency denominated assets and liabilities and hedges any foreign exchange exposure using foreign exchange contracts.